mlhubca/lab/bank-churn/Readme.md

   - Click the `Create Notebook` button

 2. Execute code in the notebook cells
- - Place cursor in cell and press `Ctrl + Enter` or selecting menu `Run -> Run Cells` from the notebook toolbar.
+ - Place cursor in cell and press `Ctrl + Enter`
+ Or selecting menu `Run -> Run Cells` from the notebook toolbar.

 ## Exercise 2: Creating a model using machine learning flow